vzell/vagrant-multihost-provisioning/README.md

 ## (2) List of virtual machines to be created by Vagrant

-The `second YAML document section` specifies the nodes that are controlled by Vagrant as a YAML list.
-You should at least specify a `hostname` attribute for each list element, other settings (see below) are optional:
+The `second YAML document section` specifies list of VirtualBox VMs that are controlled by Vagrant as a YAML list.
+You should at least specify a `vm_name` attribute for each list element, other settings (see below) are optional:

 ```Yaml